 There are many angles you can approach San Francisco's nightlife from.
 You can choose to tackle it by neighborhood, with Union Square and North Beach being the most popular, or stick to what you like, whether that's a dive bar, an Irish pub, or a classy hotel lounge.

-In North Beach, you can find a party every night of the week with revelers out and about bouncing between the area's many bars, clubs, and restaurants.
+In North Beach, you can find a party every night of the week with revelers out and about bouncing between the area's many bars, clubs, strip clubs, and restaurants.
 Every street in this neighborhood offers something different.
 You'll find night clubs on Broadway, Italian restaurants on Columbus Avenue, bohemian hangouts and life music on Grant Avenue, and plenty of local watering holes on the stretch of Green Street between Grant and Columbus.
 In North Beach, you'll find something for every occasion.
 If you've got a date, bring them to the romantic Cafe Jacqueline or check out Tony's Pizza Napoletana for a late night slice.

 If you're looking for live music and dancing in San Francisco, Union Square is your scene.
 You can head to the cabaret at Feinstein's at the Nikko, and enjoy southern cooking with your blues music and Biscuits & Blues.
 For dancing, head to Ruby Sky and for great views of the city on the 21st floor, the Starlight Room pairs its stellar city views with cocktails and live music.